coffee2code/linkify-text/readme.txt

 == Filters ==

-The plugin exposes five filters for hooking.
+The plugin exposes six filters for hooking.
 Typically, the code to utilize these hooks would go inside your active theme's functions.php file.
 Bear in mind that all of the features controlled by these filters are configurable via the plugin's settings page.
 These filters are likely only of interest to advanced users able to code.

 = c2c_linkify_text_filters (filter) =